-Common examples of such plugins include sliders or carousel plugins that are set to autoplay or break with keyboard interaction.
-Another example is a form plugin that doesn’t have properly labeled fields.
-With that in mind, be sure to re-test your website for accessibility whenever you install a new plugin.
+Common examples of such plugins are slider or carousel plugins set to autoplay or pause with keyboard interaction.
+Another example is a form plugin that does not have properly labeled fields.
+With this in mind, you should re-test your WordPress website for accessibility every time you install a new plugin.

 WordPress Themes and Accessibility

-If you go to the official repository and filter your search for accessible themes, you’ll see that there are only 108 themesthat are tagged as accessibility-ready.
+Unfortunately, if you go to the official repository of WordPress and filter your search for accessible Themes, you will find that there are only 108 Themes, which are marked as accessible.

-As mentioned earlier, thanks to the efforts of the Make WordPress Accessible Team, theme authors can submit their theme for an optional accessibility audit during the theme review process.
+As mentioned earlier, thanks to the efforts of the Make WordPress Accessible Team, Theme vendors can submit their Theme for an optional accessibility review during the review process.

-Let’s face it: most WordPress users will opt for a third-party premium theme from third-party marketplaces or a completely custom design.
+Let's face it, most WordPress users will opt for a premium-theme third party, third party marketplace or a completely custom design.

-Underscores was developed by Automattic and is a starting point for most themes available on WordPress.com.
-The theme includes several accessibility-ready features.
+Underscores was developed by Automattic and is a starting point for most of the WordPress.com available Themes.
+The Theme contains several accessible features.

 Genesis by StudioPress

-Genesis by StudioPress is a popular premium framework that can be used to develop your own accessible Genesis child theme.
-Alternatively, you can use one of the existing child themes with accessibility-ready features.
+Genesis by StudioPress is a popular premium framework that can be used to develop your own accessible Genesis Child-Theme.
+Alternatively, you can use one of the existing child-Themes with accessible features.

-GeneratePress is another popular theme that is accessibility-ready and can be used as a starting point for your design.
+GeneratePress is another popular Theme, which is accessible and can be used as a starting point for your design.

-WCAG Theme was specifically developed with accessibility in mind and complies with the Section 508 & WCAG 2.0 AA.
-It also has full keyboard support.
+WCAG Theme was designed specifically with accessibility in mind and complies with Section 508 & WCAG 2.0 AA.
+In addition, it has full keyboard support.

-Using the themes above will give you an accessible foundation for your WordPress website as well as speed up your development time and process.
+Astra provides you with an accessible foundation for your WordPress website and speeds up the development time and process.

 When it comes to WordPress and accessibility, there's plenty of information available on the web.
 If you'd like to learn more about it, here are some good places to start your research:

-- Making Accessible WordPress Themes: A presentation by Joseph Karr O'Connor from 2013 WordCamp held in Montreal.
-The presentation covers accessibility in general and how it applies to WordPress, including creating accessible plugins, themes, and widgets as well as making your content more accessible.
+- Making Accessible WordPress Themes: a presentation by Joseph Karr O'Connor from WordCamp 2013 in Montreal.
+The presentation covers accessibility in general and its application in WordPress, including how to create accessible plugins, themes and widgets, and how to make your content more accessible.

-- WordPress development tools and accessibility plugins: A list of tools and resources provided by the Make WordPress Accessible team that will help you test and improve accessibility features on your websites.
+- WordPress Development Tools and Accessibility Plugins: A list of tools and resources provided by the Make WordPress Accessible team to help you test and improve accessibility features on your websites.

-- Make WordPress Accessible homepage: The official blog of the Make WordPress Accessible Team where you can read the latest news and contribute to make WordPress more accessible.
+- Make WordPress Accessible Homepage: The official blog of the Make WordPress Accessible team, where you can read the latest news and help make WordPress more accessible.

-- WAVE web accessibility evaluation tool: Use this tool to test your website for accessibility.
-After a scan, the tool will show you issues you need to fix to meet the accessibility guidelines.
+- WAVE Web Accessibility Evaluation Tool: Use this tool to test your WordPress website for accessibility.
+After a scan, the tool will show you issues that you need to fix to meet accessibility guidelines.

-- Stark: If you start your website build in Sketch or Adobe XD, this plugin will help you ensure your website projects are accessible from the start.
+- Strong: When you start building your website in Sketch or Adobe XD, this Plugin will help you make sure your website projects are accessible from the start.

-- Accessibility Color Wheel: With the help of this tool, you can choose colors that have enough contrast and meet accessibility guidelines.
-You can also see how people who suffer from color blindness will see your chosen colors.
+- Accessibility Color Wheel: Use this tool to choose colors that have enough contrast and meet accessibility guidelines.
+You can also see how people who suffer from color blindness will see the colors you choose.

-- Axe Chrome Extension: If you use Chrome, this extension allows you to check any website for accessibility issues with a click of a button.
+- Axe Chrome Extension: If you use Chrome, this extension lets you check any website for accessibility issues with a single click.

 - The A11y Machine: You can download the A11y Machine from GitHub.
-This tool serves as an automated accessibility testing tool that tests any website for accessibility issues.
-It then produces a detailed report you can use to improve the accessibility of your website.
+This tool serves as an automated accessibility testing tool.
+That is, you use it to test any website for accessibility.
+The tool then creates a detailed report that you can use to improve the accessibility of your website.

-WordPress as a platform offers a lot of accessibility out of the box, however, it’s still not fully accessible.
-If you want to develop accessible websites with WordPress, there are several things to keep in mind:
+WordPress as a platform already offers you some accessibility features out of the box - but it is still not completely accessible.
+If you want to develop accessible websites with WordPress, you need to consider a few things: